ryokbys/ryokbys.github.io/README.md

-# A repository for my personal blog using Hugo
+# Not using this repo...

-This is going to be published on https://ryokbys.github.io/blog/
+I have tried to use github-pages with a static site generator for my blog site, but I found it a bit too complicated to me.

-The old version of the blog was generated using Pelican, and migrated at the beginning of 2022.
+So I decided to upload the statically generated site to http://ryokbys.web.nitech.ac.jp/